unclesp1d3r/CipherSwarmAgent/README.md

 # CipherSwarm Agent

-The CipherSwarm Go Agent is a high-performance component of the CipherSwarm ecosystem, designed to manage and execute distributed hash-cracking tasks efficiently.
-Built-in Go, this agent provides a robust solution for scaling and managing cryptographic computations across the CipherSwarm network.
+The CipherSwarm Go Agent is a high-performance component of the CipherSwarm ecosystem.
+It is designed to efficiently manage and execute distributed hash-cracking tasks.
+Built with Go, this agent provides a robust solution for scaling and managing cryptographic computations across the CipherSwarm network.

 ## Features